usmanyaqoob49/Deep-Learning/README.md

 # Deep-Learning
-Things related to Deep Learning (Some Scratch Codes and Some Neural Nets Techniques) :)
+Some good things related to deep learning :)